 A question that comes up in regards to identity theft is, "Do I really need a lawyer?"
 The short answer could be a "yes," but it depends on your situation.
 There are different types of identity theft, and combined cases cost consumers a total of more than $900 million every year.
 More protections exist for some of those cases than others.

 If your credit card has been stolen, for example, you can limit your losses simply by reaching out to authorities as soon as possible.
 In other situations, or if the identity theft goes unnoticed for some time, bringing in a lawyer might help resolve the situation.

 Dealing With the Legal Landmines on Your Own

 Despite the laws in place, you may find that you'll need a lawyer to get businesses to comply with your demands for identity theft assistance.
 For example, a company like PayPal may be willing to close an account that was fraudulently opened in your name, but it may not be as easy to convince PayPal to help track down who committed the fraud.

 Many large companies, faced with complicated requests for sensitive information, could decide it's easier to do nothing until lawyers are involved.

-To compel a business to provide the information you need to locate the person responsible and prosecute them, you'll need a lawyer.
 Many states have put a legal procedure in place for identity theft victims to go through.
-Again, you'll need a lawyer.
-Food stamp offices, the Social Security Administration, FBI, DHS, IRS will all have "red tape" to go through, and at each turn, you will want someone to guide you through legal landmines... in other words, you'll need a lawyer.
+Food stamp offices, the Social Security Administration, FBI, DHS, and IRS will all have "red tape" to go through.
+These steps can all be navigated without a lawyer, but that doesn't mean it'll be easy to do so.

 How Having a Lawyer Helps Your Cause